Delaying Structure Decisions Locks Future Options

 Some links on this page go to partners who compensate us.
 This does not affect our analysis or rankings.
 How we make money

 Solo founders make decisions under pressure.
-The entity needs to be formed before revenue can be received.
-The bank account needs to exist before the processor can be connected.
-The tax filing needs to be submitted before the deadline.
-Each decision feels independent, addressed in isolation, resolved on its own terms.
+Form the entity before revenue arrives.
+Open the bank account before the processor can connect.
+File the taxes before the deadline.
+Each decision feels standalone.

 The sequence matters more than the individual decision

-Most founders evaluate decisions on their merits: Is this the right entity type?
-Is this the right bank?
-Is this the right jurisdiction for tax purposes?
-Each question is assessed in isolation, with the best available information at the time.
+Most founders evaluate decisions on their merits.
+Is this the right entity type?
+The right bank?
+The right jurisdiction?
+Reasonable questions, answered one at a time with the best information available.

 Dependencies accumulate quietly